Which? exposes online banking security flawsBest and worst banks for online security revealed

 Which? used its super-complaint powers to call on the financial regulator to investigate whether banks could do more to protect people who are tricked into transferring money to a fraudster.

-Find out more: 10 tips to avoid phishing and identity theft - stay safe online with our guide
+Find out more: Top tips for stopping identity theft - stay safe online with our guide

 - Our consumer rights guide explains what to do if you give a fraudster your bank details